 Your health is an important factor when deciding when to quit the workforce.
 If you currently have employer-provided healthcare, are facing expensive surgery and are not old enough for Medicare, you likely will want to get that surgery out of the way before retiring.
 In fact, postponing retirement until at least the age of 65 to qualify for Medicare makes sense regardless of your health status.

-Fidelity has estimated that a 65-year-old couple on Medicare retiring in 2016 will spend more than a quarter of a million dollars on healthcare during a 20-year retirement.
+Fidelity has estimated that a 65-year-old couple on Medicare retiring in 2018 will spend roughly $280,000 on healthcare during a 20-year retirement.
 This, by the way, doesn’t include long-term care, which can add thousands of dollars to that figure.

 If you are forced to retire early due to health or disability, you might consider that a worst-case scenario since it would take the decision out of your hands.
 But consider that the longer you wait to retire, the more likely health will be an issue—especially if you have a physically demanding job or one with a high stress load.
 Concern about having enough time to enjoy retirement while you’re in good health could be one reason to leave sooner rather than later.